Who Was Joseph Valachi?

 Joseph Valachi was a New York City gangster turned informant.
 As a star witness at a government inquiry, he confirmed the existence of crime families in New York and New Jersey.

-Mafia gangster turned informant.
-Born Joseph Michael Valachi on September 22, 1904 in New York City.
+Born Joseph Michael Valachi on September 22, 1904 in New York City, Valachi was a mafia gangster turned informant.
 One of seventeen children, only six of whom survived, Valachi grew up in a world of poverty and despair.
 While in prison for neighborhood thievery, Valachi met up with old-time mobster Alessandro Vollero, who taught him the intricate workings of the Mafia underworld.

 After his release, Valachi launched his career in organized crime.
 A member of Lucky Luciano's mob family from the 1930s through the 1950s, Valachi was primarily involved in rackets and gambling.

 After returning to prison, Valachi teamed with appointed writer Peter Maas to publish his memoirs, The Valachi Papers, in 1968.
-He died on April 3, 1971, at La Tuna Federal Correctional Institution in Texas.
+The book also produced a 1972 film by the same name and starred Charles Bronson.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!